Directly Detecting MeV-scale Dark Matter via Solar Reflection: Monte Carlo Simulation for DM-reflection inside the sun

 Our starting point is the standard Maxwell-Boltzmann velocity distribution for galactic DM as it standardly used in direct detection analyses.
 Irrespective of the details of the assumed galactic velocity distribution, once DM reaches the sun, its velocity will become dominated by the sun's gravity.
 One of the variables in the simulation is the impact parameter $\rho$ of an incoming DM particle.
 In the absence of gravitational focussing the relevant range of $\rho$ is limited from above by the solar radius $R_{\odot}$.
 The simulation scans the range of impact parameters $0\leq \rho \leq 4R_\odot$; larger impact parameters do not change the result as the majority of DM particles in that case misses the Sun.
 We have numerically checked that the resulting magnitude of the reflected flux and the energy spectrum of the DM coming leaving the Sun do not change if we change the range of the impact parameter from 4$R_{\odot}$ to 3$R_{\odot}$.
 The initial conditions of each DM particle are generated by randomly sampling the velocity from the Maxwell-Boltzmann distribution and by choosing the impact parameter evenly from a disc with the radius of 4$R_{\odot}$.

 When a DM particle is outside the Sun, we calculate its trajectory analytically following Newton's law.
 Using the classical trajectory we determine the incident angle and velocity at the surface of the Sun.
-Once the DM particle is inside the Sun, for a given cross section, we calculate the mean free path $l_{\rm fp}(r)$ of the DM particle at each radial location $r$ inside the Sun, \beq l_{\rm fp}(r) = [\sigma_e n_e(r) ]^{-1} \ . \eeq The input used for this calculation (the electron density inside the Sun $n_e$) is obtained from the standard solar model of Bahcall~\cite{Bahcall:2004pz}, with competing solar models such as~\cite{Serenelli:2009yc} yielding identical results (see Fig.~\ref{fig1}).
+Once the DM particle is inside the Sun, for a given cross section, we calculate the mean free path $l_{\rm fp}(r)$ of the DM particle at each radial location $r$ inside the Sun, \beq l_{\rm fp}(r) = [ n_e(r) \langle \sigma_e v_r \rangle ]^{-1}\times v_{\rm DM} \ , \eeq where $v_r$ is the relative velocity of the DM particle and the electron and $v_{\rm DM}$ is the velocity of the DM matter particle.
+The input used for this calculation (the electron density inside the Sun $n_e$) is obtained from the standard solar model of Bahcall~\cite{Bahcall:2004pz}, with competing solar models such as~\cite{Serenelli:2009yc} yielding identical results (see Fig.~\ref{fig1}).
 We then compare $0.1\times l_{\rm fp}$ with $l_0 \equiv 0.01\times R_{\odot}$, and choose the smaller to be the step size ($l_{\rm step}$) for tracing the trajectory inside the Sun.
 The probability of DM particle to scatter with an electron within one step is \beq P_c = 1 - e^{- l_{\rm step}/l_{\rm fp}} \ . \eeq Then we generate a number $\xi$ with a flat random distribution from 0 to 1.
 If $\xi< P_c$, there is no scattering and we move the DM particle to the end point of this step while changing its velocity according to the gravitational potential.

 If $\xi> P_c$ the DM particle scatters with an electron within this step.
 We randomly generate the initial energy and momentum of the electron according to the local temperature of the Sun.
 Then we boost the DM particle and the electron to their center-of-mass frame.
 Then following the differential cross section we randomly generate the directions of the outgoing DM particle and the electron.
 Then we boost them back to the solar frame.
 (The interactions considered in this paper are contact-type, as the mass of the mediator particle is assumed to be larger than maximum momentum transfer.
 This simplifies the distribution of the final state momenta in the collision.)